Rose Tattoo: Side projects and temporary reformations (1988–1997)

-In the early 1990s, Anderson tried to reunite Rose Tattoo, but Dallas Royall died in 1991, of cancer when being treated for his heroin addiction and alcoholism, which delayed that reformation.
+In the early 1990s, Anderson tried to reunite Rose Tattoo, but Dallas Royall died in 1991 of cancer while being treated for his heroin addiction and alcoholism, which delayed that reformation.
 Anderson explained to Nick Milligan in March 2011, "I was in Los Angeles in 1989 recording an album which the 'Bound for Glory' single came off and I was hanging around with the Gunners and a lot of other LA bad boy rock bands that we supposedly influenced.
 I realised then that apart from the fact that I was there to establish myself as a singer songwriter, there was still this great following for the band.
 I rang up the other members and said 'Let's reform.
 We've been apart for three years or more.'
 It was long enough for us to settle our differences and let all the wounds heal.
 I rang up each of the original members that were still interested and they all said, 'Yeah, let's get together.'
 So I said we should negotiate a deal where the band can come over and record in Los Angeles.
 But, of course, that was the year that our original drummer "Digger" Royall kicked his heroin habit.
 While he was recovering on methadone, cancer exploded through his body, quite sadly.
 That was the irony of it, because the cancer had been suppressed by the heroin addiction.
 Within months he was dead.
 That shook the band so badly on a personal level, because we had been so enthusiastic to reform.
-We didn't reform until '92."
+We didn't reform until '92".

 Rose Tattoo supported Guns N' Roses on the Australian leg of their Use Your Illusion Tour.
 Anderson, Wells, Cocks, Leach were joined by new drummer, Paul DeMarco, from Wells' solo band reunited for the 1993 tour.
 The reunion was brief as each returned to solo projects.
-Around this time, some ex-members of Rose Tattoo formed a short lived band with ex-Candy Harlots vocalist, Aiz Lynch.
+Around this time, some ex-members of Rose Tattoo formed a short-lived band with ex-Candy Harlots vocalist Aiz Lynch.
 It had numerous rehearsals, but only recorded one demo before disbanding.